g002alghisi/WPA3-testing-platform/ESP32/README.md

 > ```bash
 > sudo dmesg
 > ```
-> and looking for `CP2102 USB to UART Bridge Controller` string.
+> and look for `CP2102 USB to UART Bridge Controller` string.

 ### Troubleshooting
 If you encounter an error like this